1. Data quality

 IBM has found that over 30% of data breaches occur during M&A. Cyber attackers threaten due diligence workflows when companies exchange massive data volumes.
 The common challenges companies face are the following:

 - Lack of workflow privacy.
-Companies cannot control the level of privacy of documents they work with.
+Companies cannot control the level of privacy of documents they work with, which increases the risk of unauthorized access and data leaks.